Newsletter: May 2021

 Language studies take place in towns and cities around the country.
 The final timetable is determined depending on the number of applicants and how full each group is.
 The length of studies depends on individual needs.
 Courses at all levels last for at least 120 academic hours.

 In order to participate in language studies you must submit an application, indicating thereon when, where and in what format you wish to take part in the courses.
 Once we receive your application, we will send you further instructions within five working days.
-The Integration Foundation’s consultants will be happy to help if you call them on the free hotline 800 9999 or e-mail them at [email protected].
+The Integration Foundation’s consultants will be happy to help if you call them on the free hotline 800 9999 or e-mail them at info@integratsiooniinfo.ee.
 Be sure to seek advice and instructions before submitting your application.

 More detailed information and the application form can be found here.